 \section{Making connections in the Poissonian city}

-Asymptotic arguments applied to formulae from stochastic geometry indicate the geometry of the routes provided by the unsophisticated semi-perimeter algorithm described above, including their random variation in length, and ways in which they differ from true network geodesics between source and destination nodes.
-We begin by discussing the asymptotic distribution of the location and extent of the maximum lateral displacement of a semi-perimeter route from the corresponding Euclidean geodesic.
+Asymptotic arguments applied to formulas from stochastic geometry indicate both the geometry of the routes provided by the unsophisticated semiperimeter algorithm described above (including the extent of random variation in length) and also ways in which they differ from true network geodesics between source and destination nodes.
+We begin by discussing the asymptotic distribution of the location and extent of the maximum lateral displacement of a semiperimeter route from the corresponding Euclidean geodesic.